Below is a list of projects that the Town is currently working on to meet permit requirements under the State MS4 permit.

 - Phosphorus Control Plans

 - The Village secured a grant from the Vermont Agency of Transportation in the amount of $50,000 to develop a Phosphorus Control Plan in collaboration with the Town.
 Because watersheds know no boundaries, the Town and Village are working together to strategically implement projects in order to meet the requirements in a cost effective manner.
-Stone Environmental and Milone & MacBroom were hired and the Plan is currently in progress.
-A final draft is due to the State on April 1, 2021.
+Stone Environmental and Milone & MacBroom were hired to complete the project.
+A final draft plan was submitted to the State on April 1, 2021 and can be view here.
+The Town will be working with an engineering firm to look at the proposed projects in more depth to develop a prioritization list and will present the plan to the Selectboard in the fall.

 - Cul-de-sac Retrofit